integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/index.md

 {% capture text %}

-We’re building and training a team of interdisciplinary scientists, including, for example, microbiologists, bioinformaticians, ecologists, and clinicians who are interested in tackling global problems at the interface of infectious diseases, antibiotic resistance, and phage biology, from the vantage point of integrative microbiome sciences.
+We’re building and training a team of interdisciplinary scientists who are interested in tackling global problems at the interface of infectious diseases, antibiotic resistance, and phage biology, from the vantage point of integrative microbiome sciences.

 {%
   include button.html